ChesterHsieh/ChesterHsieh.github.io/_posts/Paper Review/2020-08-12-CyberSecurity.md

 To approch this **HUGE TOPIC**, let's break down it into smaller pieces.

 - Data type?
-What kind of structurd/semistructured data se
+What kind of structured/semistructured data sets will be seen in this field.
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTk0ODI1MTddfQ==
+eyJoaXN0b3J5IjpbLTE5MDc2MTA3ODVdfQ==
 -->